NVIDIA/aistore/docs/bucket.md

 ## [experimental] Query Objects

 QueryObjects API is extension of list objects.
-Alongside listing names and properties of the objects it also allows for filtering and selecting specific sets of objects.
+Alongside listing names and properties of the objects, it also allows filtering and selecting specific sets of objects.

-On the high level the idea is that proxy dispatches a request to targets which produce output that is returned and combined by the proxy.
+At the high level, the idea is that a proxy dispatches a request to targets which produce output that is returned and combined by the proxy.

 ![](images/query_high.png)